 What are closing costs?

-This term might be one of the more misleading terms in real estate, as closing costs include many different things that occur throughout the transaction of buying a house, and they aren’t all related to the actual closing process itself.
+This term is somewhat misleading in real estate.
+Ultimately, closing costs include many different things that occur throughout the transaction of buying a house.
+It’s often confusing because not all of these costs are related to the actual closing process itself.

-That said there are a number of items that real estate agents typically refer to as closing costs.
-And some of these costs can be surprising and confusing, particularly if you are a first time homebuyer and haven’t gone through this process before.
-And then not only do you have to budget properly for your down payment, you also get hit with closing costs that you may not have even considered when you first started thinking about buying a house.
+With that, there are a number of items that real estate agents typically refer to as closing costs.
+Some of these costs can be surprising and confusing, particularly if you are a first time homebuyer and are new to this process.
+Most home buyers know they’ll need a downpayment to buy a home.
+However, not everyone knows they’re going to have to pay closing costs in order to purchase a home.

 How much are closing costs?

-When your lender gives you a loan estimate for your loan within 3 business days of receiving your completed loan application, this will include what the closing costs on your future home will be.
-But these are just an estimate, and many of the listed closing costs can change.
-If they do change, you should receive a revised loan estimate so there are no surprises along the way, particularly at closing.
+Within 3 business days of receiving your completed loan application, your lender will give you a loan estimate.
+This includes what the closing costs on your future home will be.
+Remember, this is just an estimate, and many of the listed closing costs can change.
+If this happens, you should receive a revised loan estimate ensuring there are no surprises along the way, particularly at closing.

 What factors affect closing costs?

-There are many fees and costs that can arise throughout the house-buying transaction.
-Here are closing costs that you may see, but it’s not likely you’ll see all of these when you close:
+Many fees and costs can arise throughout the house-buying transaction.
+These are the closing costs you may see, but it’s unlikely you’ll see all of them when you close:

 - Appraisal costs – A home appraisal protects the buyer, ensuring the selling price matches the market value of the home you’re buying.
 Cost: $300-$400

-- Credit report fees – A credit report is pulled to get the buyer’s credit history and score.
-Your credit score plays a big role in determining the interest rate you’ll get on your loan.
+- Credit report fees – This is pulled to get the buyer’s credit history and score.
 Cost: $30-$50

-- Endorsements fees – Expands title insurance (Cost: $25 each) for the buyer to cover such possible things as:
+- Endorsements fees – Expands title insurance (Cost: $25 each) for the buyer to cover a variety of circumstances:

 - Encroachments for structures built too close to another property